Code-Institute-Submissions/MS2-Classified-Records/README.md

 - As a new user I want to know the store's **opening hours** and how to **contact** the store
 - As a user I want to see what **latest releases** the store has in stock
 - As a user I want to be able to contact the store to enquire about the **availability** of records
-- As a user I want to be able to **order records** through the website
+- As a user I want to be able to **order and/or buy records** through the website
 - As a user I want to find the store's **social media channels** and interact with them

 ## Site Owner Goals